 Finding the right talent

-Social media and online networking sites like LinkedIn are widely used in Australia, including sites like SEEK or Indeed.
-Employment agencies and newspaper ads are also used, but not as broadly as social media - or even simply word of mouth.
+Social media and online networking sites such as LinkedIn are widely used in Australia, including sites like SEEK and Indeed etc. Employment agencies and newspaper ads are also used, but not as broadly as social media - or even word of mouth.

 Things to keep in mind

-Work-life balance is important to Australians, so pitching and supporting strong work-life balance can be not only an effective method for attracting talent, but also for retaining it.
-Additionally, Australians tend to have a more laid-back or informal approach to work culture, but punctuality is valued.
+Work-life balance is important to Australians, so pitching and supporting strong work-life balance can help attract and retain good talent.
+Additionally, Australians tend to have a more laid-back or informal approach to work culture, punctuality, however, is valued.
 It is not uncommon for people to wear sandals around the office, but it doesn’t mean that Aussies are any less productive.

-Worth noting is the amount of government and regulations - particularly around such things as firing employees and workplace safety - but they should not serve as huge obstacles to entry into the market, simply laws of which to take note.
+Worth noting is the amount of government and regulations - particularly around such things as firing employees and workplace safety - but they should not serve as huge obstacles to entry into the market.
+These are simply laws to take note of for making your business successful in Australian market.